Special Educational Needs Policy

 English as a second language

 One specific special need that needs consideration is the incorporation of foreign language speaking students.
-By integration into the Learning Community community language skills progress extremely fast.
-The Learning Community does not offer specific ESOL support beyond the normal sorts of extra support available to all students.
+By integration into the Learning Community language skills progress extremely fast.
+The Learning Community does offer specific ESOL support beyond the normal classes at an extra cost.

-During the trial week they are assessed for any difficulties that might present, both academic and social, as well as being informally assessed in lessons by subject-teachers.
+During the trial, they are assessed for any difficulties that might present, both academic and social, as well as being informally assessed in lessons by subject-teachers.
 This further informs the decision about whether or not the Learning Community can meet the student’s needs.

-All staff is aware of the special needs of each student and with regular feedback, any necessary changes in provision are quickly implemented.
+All staff are aware of the special needs of each student and with regular feedback, any necessary changes in provision are quickly implemented.

 Communication amongst staff about students